SAMPSON

 The SAMPSON is a multi-function dual-face active electronically scanned array radar produced by BAE Systems Maritime.
 It is the fire control radar component of the Sea Viper naval air defence system.
 The Sea Viper system is also known as PAAMS(S) to denote the use of the SAMPSON radar and to distinguish it from the PAAMS system on the Franco-Italian Horizon-class frigate.

-The SAMPSON multifunction radar can detect air and surface targets out to a distance of 400 km, and it is capable of tracking hundreds of targets at any one time.
+The SAMPSON multifunction radar can detect air and surface targets.
+It has a maximum detection distance of 400 km, and it is capable of tracking hundreds of targets at any one time.
 Sea Viper uses this information to assess and command target priorities and calculate the optimum launch time for its Aster missiles.

 History

 SAMPSON is derived from the Multifunction Electronically Scanned Adaptive Radar (MESAR) programme.
 MESAR 1 development commenced in 1982 as a partnership between Plessey, Roke Manor Research, and the Defence Evaluation and Research Agency.
 Plessey was acquired by Siemens in 1989 to become Siemens-Plessey, itself acquired by British Aerospace in 1998.
 British Aerospace became BAE Systems in November 1999.
 MESAR 1 trials occurred between 1989 and 1994.
 MESAR 2 development began in August 1995, of which SAMPSON is a derivative.

 The Royal Navy intended to deploy the SAMPSON multifunction radar (MFR) on its version of the Horizon-class frigate (also known as Common New Generation Frigate or CNGF), a collaboration with France and Italy to produce anti-air warfare warships.
 Following delays and complications, the UK withdrew and started its own Type 45 programme.
 The Type 45 destroyer uses the SAMPSON radar with the PAAMS missile system, which was also developed for the Horizon frigates (French and Italian ships are to be fitted with the EMPAR MFR).
 The SAMPSON Radar is made in Cowes, Isle of Wight.

 In September 2013, Type 45 destroyer HMS Daring was positioned near missile launch sites at US Army Kwajalein Atoll to take part in a trial assessing SAMPSON's ability to detect and track ballistic missiles, a capability it was not originally intended to have.
 During the trial, the system successfully detected two simulated medium-range ballistic missiles.
 Director of the UK Missile Defence Centre, Simon Pavitt, said, "This work has raised the profile of the Ballistic Missile Defence potential [...] and will support an ongoing Missile Defence Centre programme to further explore key issues."